camj2/terraria-linux/README.md

 ### Bug

-If you have [issues](https://terraria.fandom.com/wiki/Server#Troubleshooting) starting the server:
+If you encounter an [error](https://terraria.fandom.com/wiki/Server#Troubleshooting) when starting the server:

 ```
 rm System*